gbowne1/ProgrammerNotes/connect-to-psql.md

 `psql -c "ALTER USER <username> WITH PASSWORD '<password>';"` (replace <username> and <password> accordingly)

-`sudo -u postgres createuser --interactive --pwprompt` will use the interative prompts to create a user.
+`sudo -u postgres createuser --interactive --pwprompt` will use the interactive prompts to create a user.

 In order to change to the postgresql user, `sudo su - postgres`